 What are AirTags?

-They work by pinging off all of the iPhones in the area using Bluetooth.
-It’s a secure process, and you can use your iPhone’s “Find My” functionality to track the devices.
-There’s also the option to request a sound to be played on the AirTag – especially helpful if you’ve lost something in your home or car, but this is less helpful when using your Air Tags for luggage.
+They work by pinging all the iPhones in the area via Bluetooth.
+It's a secure process, and you can use your iPhone's "Find My" functionality to track the devices.
+There's also the option to request a sound to be played on the AirTag - especially helpful if you've lost something in your home or car, but this is less helpful when using your Air Tags for luggage.

 How to Set Up AirTags

 Setting up your AirTags is easy.
-You’ll want to decide which phone to connect them to.
-For our family, we bought four AirTags and one is set up for each of our phones.
+You'll want to decide which phone to connect them to.
+For our family, we bought four AirTags, and one is set up for each of our phones.

 To set them up, pull off the plastic connection.
 Your phone should automatically identify the Apple AirTag, so you can set it up from there.
 You'll choose what device the AirTag is on, but that's always easily changed in the app.